 Both events aimed at providing global platforms dedicated to advance the hydrogen industry by bringing together government and private sector leaders to collaborate and do business.

-The relevance for these gatherings in which hydrogen is a central topic is apparent, as Europe already passed 'overshoot day'.
+The relevance for these gatherings is apparent, as Europe already passed 'overshoot day'.
 This day marks the date when humanity's demand for ecological resources in a given year exceeds what the earth can regenerate in that same year.
-As the potential of hydrogen is clear to help to tackle this and enhance the energy transition, the overall agreement at the events was that the energy transition with hydrogen forms both a challenge and an opportunity.
+As the potential of hydrogen to help to tackle this and enhance the energy transition is clear, the overall agreement at the events was that the energy transition with hydrogen forms both a challenge and an opportunity.
 This energy-carrying alternative to natural gas may not be the holy grail for the transition of the energy system as whole, but at the conferences it was generally agreed to be key in making the transition to a clean and low-carbon energy system work.

 Another topic at both events was the Russian invasion of Ukraine and the accelerator it forms to move away from fossil fuels in Europe, as the oil and gas prices have soared tremendously.
 Europe took the momentum to accelerate its hydrogen strategy in the recently adopted REPowerEU plan: a strategy to rapidly reduce dependence on Russian fossil fuels and fast-forward the green transition.
 Frans Timmermans, one of the keynote speakers in Rotterdam, suggested that the Mediterranean and Northern African countries with their huge potential for solar and wind energy being a source for hydrogen, may get a more central role in the European economy after centuries.
 The potential of green hydrogen in Africa was echoed at the conference in Amsterdam.

 "Hydrogen forms an essential part in Europe's energy sovereignty" - Frans Timmermans, Vice President European Commission